CDs and High-Yield Savings are Over-Rated

-With interest rates higher than they’ve been in a generation, high-yield savings accounts (HYSA) and CDs are the rage.
-I’m not sure why as for short-term savings, they’re meh and for long-term savings, they’re a poor investment choice.
+Even with interest rates starting to decline from as high as they’d been in a generation, high-yield savings accounts (HYSA) and CDs continue to be popular.
+I’m not sure why.
+For short-term savings, they’re meh and for long-term savings, they’re a poor investment choice.

 Why am I so negative?

 First, details.
-If the CD or savings account is at a different bank from your checking account, you need to open a new account, get another 1099 at the end of the year, let them know if you move, remember another log-in credential, remind yourself of why you did it to begin with, etc.
+If the CD or savings account is at a different bank from your checking account, you need to open a new account, get another 1099 at the end of the year, let them know if you move, remember another log-in credential, remind yourself of why you did it to begin with, protect another account from being scammed, etc.

 Second, vigilance.
-Banks have been known to play a game or two with their inducements (Shocker!).
+Banks have been known to play a game or two with their HYSA inducements.
 You get the high rate when you open the account but a few months later, poof, it’s gone.
-Even more mysteriously, the high rate is still being advertised but you somehow missed the fine print about “new accounts only” or “limited time promotion.”
+Even more mysteriously, the high rate is still being advertised but you somehow missed the fine print about “new accounts only,” “limited time promotion,” or now it’s a different account name.
+(Shockers!)

 Too much detail, vigilance, and decision-making for too little value.